hariprasadvasu/XMLParser/README.md

 # XMLParser
-How to parse data from xml file
+How to parse data from xml file and write to excel